 Ancient Ocean Migration Was Choice, Not Chance: Study

-(CN) — Scientists have conclusively settled a long-lived debate, finding in a study released Thursday that paleolithic people migrating from ancient Taiwan to the Ryukyu Islands of southwestern Japan did so intentionally, not by coincidence.
+(CN) — Scientists have conclusively settled a long-lived debate, finding in a study released Thursday that Paleolithic people migrating from ancient Taiwan to the Ryukyu Islands of southwestern Japan did so intentionally, not by coincidence.

 The study, published in the journal Scientific Reports, was headed by Professor Yosuke Kaifu from the University Museum at the University of Tokyo and his colleagues as they discuss how they replicated the journey to the island chain with advanced technology and a lot of buoys.